Gyeeta/gyeeta.github.io/docs/installation/tldr_quick_install.md

 Also, the Hostname of the host on which the TLDR script is run will need to be resolved from external hosts.
 In other words, the hostname needs to be a cluster wide valid hostname.

+If Alert Actions (Notifications) need to access an external Server on the Internet, say a PagerDuty or Slack server, then Internet access will be needed from this Install Host as well.

 ## Max Number of Monitored Hosts